zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 ### Submit Pull Requests

-If you're able to submit fixes, improvements, or enhancements through pull requests, that's fantastic!
+If you can submit fixes, improvements, or enhancements through pull requests, that's fantastic!
 We'd love your technical contributions.
 Please refer to our detailed [guide on submitting pull requests](#submitting-a-pr) below for more information.

 #### Before Submitting a PR

--   **Search for Existing Issues** <br>Make sure to check if your issue has been reported already by searching through [existing issues](https://elemn.to/gh-issues).
+-   **Search for Existing Issues** <br>Check if your issue has been reported already by searching through [existing Issues](https://elemn.to/gh-issues).
 -   **Create a new Bug Report** <br>If you cannot find a similar issue, please [create a new Bug Report](https://elemn.to/gh-new-bug-report).
 -   **Read our Documentation** <br>Visit the [Elementor Developers Center](https://elemn.to/gh-to-dev-center) and read the [Developers Documentation](https://elemn.to/gh-to-dev-docs) to learn how to extend Elementor.

 #### Submitting a PR

 -   **Fork the Repository** <br>Start by forking the Elementor repository on GitHub.
 Please ensure you're using the **`main`** branch.
--   **Create a new branch** <br>Create a new branch that is exclusive to the changes you're going to perform.
-This way you can maintain separation between projects.
+-   **Create a new branch** <br>Create a new branch exclusive to the changes you're going to perform.
+This way, you can maintain separation between projects.
--   **Make your changes** <br>After you've forked the repository, you can start making changes to your copy of the code.
+-   **Make your changes** <br>After you've forked the repository, you can start changing your copy of the code.
--   **Adhere to Coding Standards** <br>While making changes, ensure you stick to the [WordPress Coding Standards](https://elemn.to/wp-coding-standards). <br>If you've added any new functions, actions, or filters, please document them properly following the [WordPress PHP Documentation Standards](https://elemn.to/wp-php-docs-standards).
+-   **Adhere to Coding Standards** <br>While making changes, ensure you stick to the [WordPress Coding Standards](https://elemn.to/wp-coding-standards). <br>If you've added new functions, actions, or filters, please document them properly following the [WordPress PHP Documentation Standards](https://elemn.to/wp-php-docs-standards).
--   **Commit with a Reference and Note** <br>When you commit your changes, make sure to reference your issue and include a note about your fix.
+-   **Commit with a Reference and Note** <br>When you commit your changes, reference your issue and include a note about your fix.
 -   **Submit a Pull Request** <br>After pushing the changes to your fork, you're ready to submit a pull request to the main branch of the Elementor repository.
 Please follow our [Pull Request Template](https://elemn.to/gh-pr-template) when submitting your PR.

 Our team will review your pull request and, if approved and everything is in order, merge it into the main branch.
 We are here to assist you in making sure your code aligns with the standards described above.